Choosing CAEC Prep – Cansego

 • Mentors — they care, they push you in the right direction, they remind you of your motives in case you forget, they teach, but they also let go because they believe in you.

 • Peers — people who are working towards similar goals, empathize with your motives and want you to succeed, and have your back.
 I met my peers during evening GED® classes.
-Well, evening classes didn’t work at all for me, so took the Onsego GED prep course and now, I’m the holder of a GED diploma who’s so proud of her achievement as she passed with college-ready scores!
+Well, evening classes didn’t work at all for me, so I took the Onsego GED prep course and now, I’m the holder of a GED diploma who’s so proud of her achievement as she passed with college-ready scores!

 Read more